-To confirm associations for genetic BLUPs for flowering in our diversity panel, we conducted QTL mapping of greenup and flowering in 2019 for seven common gardens.
+To confirm associations for flowering in our diversity GWAS panel, we conducted QTL mapping of greenup and flowering in 2019 for seven common gardens.
 We again analyzed flowering in three ways: as a function of Julian date (‘flowering date’), as a function of cumulative GDD between greenup and flowering (‘flowering GDD’), and as a function of daylength at flowering (‘flowering daylength’).
 There were no significant QTL for greenup.
 There were eight QTL for flowering date and five QTL for flowering GDD, three of which overlapped with QTL for flowering date.
 There were ten QTL for flowering daylength, five of which overlapped with QTL for flowering date, and two of which overlapped with flowering GDD.
 When multiple flowering phenotypes overlapped at a QTL, flowering daylength had the highest LOD scores in four of five cases.
 Both flowering GDD and flowering daylength had unique QTL, and daylength had higher explanatory power than flowering date for the majority of QTL.
 All QTL for flowering overlapped one or more homologs from rice or A. thaliana with functionally validated roles in flowering.
 The most significant QTL were on Chr02N, Chr04K, and two positions on Chr05N.
-Of these strongest four QTL, all but the QTL on Chr02N had consistent associations in five or more GWAS on genetic BLUPs (Figure 2).
+Of these strongest four QTL, all but the QTL on Chr02N had consistent associations in five or more GWAS (Figure 2).
 The QTL on Chr02N overlapped Pavir.2NG474600, which is homologous to the rice gene SIP1.
 SIP1 participates in regulation of flowering time in rice by recruiting OsTrx1 to Ehd1, a major promoter of flowering.
 The QTL on Chr04K overlapped six genes with functional validated roles in flowering, including Pavir.4KG047800, which is homologous to the rice gene Hd3a.
 Hd3a promotes transition to flowering downstream of Hd1 under short-day conditions in rice.
 The QTL at 2Mb on Chr05N overlapped five genes with functional validated roles in flowering, including Pavir.4KG047800

-Of the smaller QTL, the QTL for flowering daylength on Chr02K, and the QTL for flowering daylength on Chr09N overlapped with the 20kb interval with consistent associations in five or more GWAS on genetic BLUPs.
+Of the smaller QTL, the QTL for flowering daylength on Chr02K, and the QTL for flowering daylength on Chr09N overlapped with the 20kb interval with consistent associations in five or more GWAS.
 Thus, we confirmed that five genomic regions with consistent genetic associations also had effects on flowering in a four-way mapping population created from individuals from the same populations.

 Genotype-by-environment effects of flowering as functions of environmental cues

 While the presence of different associations at the Texas and North gardens demonstrated GxE in flowering at a continental scale, our analysis of G and GxE within each of our eight common gardens also suggested the presence of GxE for rainfall, GDD, and photoperiod cues for flowering, for which variation was more visible outside of each subpopulations’ native range.
-We evaluated GxE in flowering as a function of five environmental cues: as a function of daylength at flowering (‘flowering daylength’), as a function of daylength change from the previous day on the day of flowering (‘flowering daylength change’) as a function of cumulative GDD between greenup and flowering (‘flowering GDD’), as a function of rainfall on the day of flowering (‘flowering rainfall’), and as a function of rainfall between greenup and flowering (‘cumulative rainfall’).
+We extend our exploration of GxE in flowering as a function of five environmental cues with additional analyses: as a function of daylength at flowering (‘flowering daylength’), as a function of daylength change from the previous day on the day of flowering (‘flowering daylength change’) as a function of cumulative GDD between greenup and flowering (‘flowering GDD’), as a function of rainfall on the day of flowering (‘flowering rainfall’), and as a function of rainfall between greenup and flowering (‘cumulative rainfall’).
 We conducted univariate GWAS at each common garden for these flowering functions, then analyzed the allelic effects of unlinked SNPs across common garden sites for the top XK SNPs using mash.
 When the same SNP set is used in multiple univariate GWAS, a subsequent mash analysis shares information on patterns of effect size and direction for SNPs across these GWAS, improving the power to detect significant, shared results.

 Paragraph about GxE effects for flowering in the Gulf subpop